sonelrubin/dynamics-365-contact-center/contact-center/administer/cc-admin-center.md

 ms.custom: bap-template
 ---

-# Contact Center admin center
+# Use Contact Center admin center

 Welcome to Contact Center admin center, the app that unifies and simplifies the administration experience of your contact center.